hidasib/gru4rec_third_party_comparison/README.md

         - *conda deactivate*
 - Requirements for the original implementation
     - https://github.com/hidasib/GRU4Rec/blob/87971fe397c4b44e6c7c2c0c7333cbe6e08a545d/README.md#requirements
-- When using the notebooks, select the correct python interpreter, which is located in the directory of the correct conda environment, or in the virtual env for the original version (Theano)
+- When using the notebooks, select the correct python interpreter, which is located in the directory of the correct conda environment.
 ## Examples
 - An example Jupyter Notebook for each model is provided, with description on how to run the experiments.
 ## Download link to the datasets